grezniczek/redcap_translator/README.md

-# REDCap Translator
+# REDCap Translation Assistant

-A REDCap External Module facilitating localization of REDCap (Core and External Modules).
+A REDCap External Module facilitating the translation of REDCap strings and the collection of metadata about them.

 ## Requirements

-- REDCAP 8.1.0 or newer (tested with REDCap 8.11.11 and 9.0.0).
+- REDCAP 12.5.9 or newer (Framework version 11+)

 ## Installation

-- Clone this repo into `<redcap-root>/modules/redcap_translator_v<version-number>`.
+- Clone this repo into `<redcap-root>/modules/redcap_translation_assistant_v<version-number>`.
-- Go to _Control Center > Technical / Developer Tools > External Modules_ and enable _REDCap Translator_.
+- Go to _Control Center > Technical / Developer Tools > External Modules_ and enable _REDCap Translation Assistant_.

 ## Configuration

-- None so far.
-This will change.
+- (Documentation in progress)

 ## Effect

-- None.
-This is just a scaffold for now ;)
+- (Documentation in progress)